gdams/adoptium/content/blog/adoptium-reproducible-verification-builds/index.md

 and how that helps provide better secure supply chain validation, and improved build pipeline quality and script verification.
 Eclipse Temurin jdk-21+ releases are now fully reproducible for the primary platforms (x86_64 Linux, aarch64 Linux, Windows and Mac), and we have introduced new AQAVit reproducible compare tests to track and monitor the reproducibility.

-### Why independently re-building Eclipse Temurin is useful

-The idea behind a "third-party Reproducible Verification Build", is that an independent party can re-build identically purely from source and securely obtained tooling, using their own secure build environment.
-This re-build can then be compared bit-for-bit to be identical to the official Eclipse Temurin release.
-This then provides a very high degree of secure supply chain validation that the official
-Eclipse Temurin binary is good and securely built.

 ### Using a "gcc DevKit" to build Eclipse Temurin